matchbox-lang/matchbox/docs/stdlib.md

 # Standard Library

-## class Array\<T\>
+## class List\<T\>
-    compact         Return an array of variables and their values current         Return the current element of an array empty           Determine if an array is empty end             Set internal pointer to the end of an array extract         Import variables into the current symbol table from an array first           Return the first element of an array get             Return the value at the index join            Join elements of an array into a string key             Return the current index of an array keys            Return the keys of an array last            Return the last element of an array length          Return the length of an array map             Apply a function to all elements in an array merge           Merge the elements of one or more arrays next            Advance internal pointer of an array pop             Remove the last element of an array prev            Rewind internal pointer of an array push            Add new elements onto the end of an array rand            Return a randon element from an array reset           Reset internal pointer to the beginning of an array rsort           Sort an array in descending order shift           Remove an element from the beginning of an array shuffle         Shuffle an array
+    compact         Return a list of variables and their values current         Return the current element of a list empty           Determine if a list is empty end             Set internal pointer to the end of a list extract         Import variables into the current symbol table from a list first           Return the first element of a list get             Return the value at the index join            Join elements of a list into a string key             Return the current index of a list keys            Return the keys of a list last            Return the last element of a list length          Return the length of a list map             Apply a function to all elements in a list merge           Merge the elements of one or more lists next            Advance internal pointer of a list pop             Remove the last element of a list prev            Rewind internal pointer of a list push            Add new elements onto the end of a list rand            Return a randon element from a list reset           Reset internal pointer to the beginning of a list rsort           Sort a list in descending order shift           Remove an element from the beginning of a list shuffle         Shuffle a list
-    slice           Extract one or more elements from an array sort            Sort an array in ascending order splice          Replace one or more elements in an array split           Split a string into an array of substrings unique          Removes duplicate values from an array unshift         Prepend an element to the beginning of an array values          Return the values of an array
+    slice           Extract one or more elements from a list sort            Sort a list in ascending order splice          Replace one or more elements in a list split           Split a string into a list of substrings unique          Removes duplicate values from a list unshift         Prepend an element to the beginning of a list values          Return the values of a list

 ## class Map\<K, V\>
     ksort           Sort a map by key in ascending order